baswerc/easybeans/README.md

 # EasyBeans

-EasyBeans is a library that aims to make bridging your Java objects to JMX easy.
+EasyBeans is a library that makes managing your Java objects via.
+JMX easy.
 It provides the following functionality:

 * A wrapper to turn your Java objects into Dynamic MBeans.
 The functionality of the MBean can be specified with EasyBean annotations or through a convention based approach.
 * A Java object to <a href="http://docs.oracle.com/javase/7/docs/api/javax/management/openmbean/OpenType.html">OpenType</a> converter to make complex objects your object exposes (through attributes or operations) consumable by JMX clients.